aaryanguptakkr/BiasEdit/README.md

 <h2 id="4">📝 Citation</h2>

-If this code or paper was useful, please consider using the following citation:
+If this code or paper is useful, please consider using the following citation:

     @article{xin25BiasEdit,
         title={BiasEdit: Debiasing Stereotyped Language Models via Model Editing},